 Mumbai Express is a casual takeout spot for vegetarian eats originating from the crowded streets of one of India’s most populous cities.

-Sitting in Kenbrae Plaza, a strip of businesses which are loosely connected to the odd, multi-floor building that is the Kennedy & Lawrence Plaza.
+Sitting in Kenbrae Plaza, a strip of businesses which are loosely connected to the odd, multi-floor building at Kennedy and Ellesmere.

 Walking into this simple spot and you’ll probably find Bollywood music videos playing on the TV and owner Jagruti Thakkar behind the counter.

 A self-described home cook born and raised in Mumbai, Thakkar says her vision for Mumbai Express was an eatery that brought the best of two worlds together: homemade food and convenient takeout.

 Learning from the self-taught school of YouTube videos, Thakkar started off cooking for friends before supplying Indian Grocery Store with dishes like roti and Gujurati fafda, a pea flour street food commonly eaten during the Hindu festival Navatri.

 There’s nothing on the menu that costs more than $10 (even after tax), making this place perfect for a budget-friendly meal.

 A grilled butter vada pav is just $2.49.
 Easily one of the most popular street foods in Mumbai.